secureCodeBox/secureCodeBox/documentation/docs/contributing/integrating-a-scanner/parser-dir.md

 If you need additional files for your test please save these in the `__testFiles__` directory.
 Please take a look at [Integration Tests | secureCodeBox](/docs/contributing/integrating-a-scanner/integration-tests) for more information.

-Assuming you've set up the scanner [makefile](/docs/contributing/integrating-a-scanner/makefile), you can run your unit test with `make unit-tests`.
+Assuming you've set up the scanner [Taskfile](/docs/contributing/integrating-a-scanner/taskfile), you can run your unit test with `task test:unit`.